emqx/emqx-docs/en_US/backend/backend_cassandra.md

 ::: tip

-After EMQ X version 3.1, a powerful rule engine is introduced to replace plug-ins.
+After EMQX version 3.1, a powerful rule engine is introduced to replace plug-ins.
 It is recommended that you use it.
 See [Save data to Cassandra](../rule/backend_cassandra.md) to setup Save data to Cassandra in rule engine.

 :::